RaghadAbdelhameed/StockPioneers/README.md

 ![StockPioneers Welcome ](src/data/LoginPage.png)

-## Project Objectives

-1. **Modular and Extensible Architecture**: Develop a system architecture that encapsulates the key components of a stock exchange, including stocks, traders, transactions, and market data.
-2. **User-Friendly Interface**: Implement an interface for traders to place orders, monitor portfolios, and access real-time market information.
-3. **Inheritance and Polymorphism**: Represent different types of securities (e.g., stocks, bonds, options) and enable flexible trading strategies and portfolio management techniques.
-4. **Abstraction**: Provide clear and intuitive interfaces for common operations such as buying and selling securities, retrieving market data, and analyzing portfolio performance.
-5. **Robustness and Reliability**: Implement exception handling mechanisms to gracefully handle errors and unexpected situations during runtime.
-6. **Design Patterns**: Incorporate design patterns such as Singleton, Observer, and Factory to address common challenges encountered in developing a stock exchange manager.
-7. **Documentation**: Document the design decisions, implementation details, and testing procedures in a well-structured manner to facilitate understanding and maintenance.

 This project will provide a robust learning experience in Java programming and OOP principles, offering a realistic simulation of stock exchange operations.
 We look forward to your innovative solutions and collaborative efforts in bringing this Stock Exchange Manager to life.